MKD-software/ML_Dmg_Mehdi_Dataset/README.md

 # ML Damage Analysis - Mehdi Dataset

-Using ML on a real dataset to predict damage that is pit corrosion like.
+Using ML on a real dataset to predict damage that is uniform-like.
 This project analyzes impedance data for weight prediction using machine learning models.

 ## Files